-Select a PostScript, EPS, TIFF, JPEG, PNG, BMP or PDF file using the Windows Browser or Windows Explorer and drag&drop it on this window.
-You can the supplied testfile.ps for your first tests, you can find it in the PStill folder - that is where you just had told the installer to place the program file, by default (on Windows 7/8/10): c:\Program Files (x86)\GPStill.
+Locate a PostScript, EPS, TIFF, JPEG or PDF file using the Windows Browser or Windows Explorer and drag&drop it on this window.
+You can the supplied testfile.ps for your first tests, you can find it in the PStill folder - that is where you just had told the installer to place the program file, by default (on XP): c:\Program Files\GPStill.